rchevallier/jarchi-lib/doc/Colormap.md

 Selecting `Next >` will lead to ...

 ### 2) Labels selection step
 the page shows all possible labels associated with the selected property, and used in the selected view.
 It is possible to select only subset of the values using the checkbox.
-The `(all labels)` checkbox is a short cut to mark or unmark all labels in the list.
+The `(all labels)` checkbox is a short cut to check or uncheck all labels in the list.

 ![Labels selection](./img/Property%20labels%20selection.png)